vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 - Aspiring and experienced **cloud native practitioners** (including **operators**, **DevOps**, and **developers**) looking to build new cloud native skills
 - Skilled **cloud native practitioners** looking for a free Kubernetes-based application platform to use in their self-supported environment
-- **Platform and IT infrastructure operators** as well as **Site Reliabilty Engineers** looking to provide and manage container infrastructure for their internal users or customers in self-supported environments
+- **Platform and IT infrastructure operators** as well as **Site Reliability Engineers** looking to provide and manage container infrastructure for their internal users or customers in self-supported environments
 - **Cloud native ecosystem participants**, for example, **independent software vendors** looking to build their businesses around platform-adjacent opportunities